Making a heavy service brake application while the parking brakes are applied.

 SEE BELOW FOR DETAILS

 |PASS CDL Air Brakes First Time - take this comprehensive course!|

 A course for truck, bus & RV drivers operating a vehicle fitted with air brakes.

 • more than 100 practice test questions with feedback;

 Illustrations, checklists, & cheat sheets ensure your success

-By making a heavy service brake application while the spring brakes are applied.
-This adding together of the two forces can potentially cause damage to slack adjusters, s-cams, brake chambers, brake shoes, and brake drums.
+This adding together of the two forces can potentially cause damage to slack adjusters, s-cams, brake chambers, brake shoes, and brake drums (the foundation brake components).

 Yet, this problem is now obsolete, as the majority of trucks are equipped with an anti-compounding valve.

 This valve prevents the service brakes from being applied if the parking parking brakes are engaged.